dking1342/graphql-exercises/README.md

-# graphql-exercises
+# GraphQL Exercises

-A variety of exercises using graphql and/or apollo
+## Explanation
+Branches showcase different exercises that use graphql or apollo.